The Lady of the Camellias: Stage performances

 Dumas fils wrote a stage adaptation that premiered February 2, 1852, at the Théâtre du Vaudeville in Paris.
 Eugénie Doche created the role of Marguerite Gautier, opposite Charles Fechter as Armand Duval.
 "I played the role 617 times," Doche recalled not long before her death in 1900, "and I suppose I could not have played it very badly, since Dumas fils wrote in his preface, 'Mme.
 Doche is not my interpreter, she is my collaborator'."

 In 1853, Jean Davenport starred in the first American production of the play, a sanitized version that changed the name of the leading character to Camille—a practice adopted by most American actresses playing the role.

+In 1875, Dumas filss play was adapted by English playwright James Mortimer into the drama Heartsease.
+This was the first time that La Dame aux Camélias had been granted a public performance in England in any form.
+The play premiered at the Princess's Theatre in London.
+The setting was changed to England, and Marguerite Gautier was renamed Constance Hawthorne, now an actress instead of a courtesan.
+Helen Barry created the role, while William Rignold performed the part of Herbert Maitland, the play's version of Armand.
+During the play's debut, in an effort to calm a rowdy, disapproving audience, Rignold allegedly cried out, "Stop!
+You that have wives, or mothers, or daughters- remember that there is a lady on stage!"
+Helena Modjeska would later make her London debut in a revised version of Heartcease at the Court Theatre.

 The role of the tragic Marguerite Gautier became one of the most coveted among actresses and included performances by Sarah Bernhardt, Laura Keene, Eleonora Duse, Margaret Anglin, Gabrielle Réjane, Tallulah Bankhead, Lillian Gish, Dolores del Río, Eva Le Gallienne, Isabelle Adjani, Cacilda Becker, and Helena Modjeska.
 Bernhardt quickly became associated with the role after starring in Camellias in Paris, London, and several Broadway revivals, plus the 1911 film.
 The dancer and impresario Ida Rubinstein successfully recreated Bernhardt's interpretation of the role onstage in the mid-1920s, coached by the great actress herself before she died.

 Of all Dumas fils theatrical works, La Dame aux Camélias is the most popular around the world.
 In 1878, Scribner's Monthly reported that "not one other play by Dumas fils has been received with favor out of France".